alen-smajic/Towards-Explainable-AI-System-for-Traffic-Sign-Recognition-and-Deployment-in-a-Simulated-Environment/README.md

 Use this button to start the simulation.

 **ACTIVE SIGNS:**
-Use this button to open a new menu window, where you can specify which traffic signs should be contained within the simulation.
+Use this button to open a new menu window, where you can specify which traffic signs should be spawned inside the simulation.

 ### Ingame UI ###
 <img align="center" width="1000" height="" src="Result%20images/Images/Ingame%20UI.png">